Abbreviation for Live Fire Exercise

 19 Other Firearms Definitions You Need To Know

-Slang word for Magazine.
+Slang for Recoil.

 Also known as Gun Powder.
 A mixture of sulfur, charcoal, and potassium nitrate.
 It burns rapidly, producing a volume of hot gas made up of carbon dioxide, water, and nitrogen, and a solid residue of potassium sulfide.
 Because of its burning properties and the amount of heat and gas volume that it generates, gunpowder has been widely used as a propellant in firearms and as a pyrotechnic composition in fireworks.
 Modern firearms do not use the traditional black powder described here, but instead use smokeless powder.

 A passive, external safety typically located on the backstrap, which must be fully depressed to release the trigger.
 Most 1911-pattern pistols feature a grip safety.

 The manner in which the sights are lined up properly in front of the shooter's eye, to form a straight path to the target.

 Abbreviation for Double Action/Single Action.
 A type of firearm that is designed to operate in double action on the first shot, and in single action on the second and subsequent shots.